The Online Closure Principle: Introduction

 Since online multiple testing was introduced in \cite{FS}, a diverse range of online procedures has been proposed \cite{JM, RYWJ, RZWJ, TR2, TR, zehetmayer2021online}.
 Most of these procedures provide false discovery rate (FDR) control \cite{JM, RYWJ, RZWJ, TR2, zehetmayer2021online}, where FDR is the expected proportion of true null hypotheses among the rejected hypotheses.
 Since FDR is less conservative than FWER \cite{BH}, it is especially useful when testing a large number of hypotheses.
 This is also the reason why the literature on online multiple testing has been initially focused on $\text{FDR}$ control.
-However, in classical offline applications $\text{FWER}$ is the most common error rate and there are also online problems where it is necessary to ensure that the probability of committing any type I error is below a certain level.
-For example, this may be the case in specific platform trials \cite{Retal} and the modification of machine learning algorithms \cite{Fetal}.
+However, in classical applications, $\text{FWER}$ is a very common error rate and there are also online problems where it is necessary to ensure that the probability of committing any type I error is below a certain level.
+For example, this may be the case in platform trials \cite{Retal} and the sequential modification of machine learning algorithms \cite{Fetal}.
 The paper by Tian and Ramdas \cite{TR} is the only one fully focused on online control of the FWER so far.
 They have introduced online versions of popular multiple testing procedures such as the graphical approach by Bretz et al. \cite{BWBP}.
-However, their most promising method is the ADDIS-Spending.
-ADDIS stands for ADaptive DIScard which means that for each $p$-value $P_i$, $i\in \mathbb{N}$, two bounds $\lambda_i<\tau_i$ are chosen such that the corresponding hypothesis $H_i$ is ignored in the future testing process whenever $P_i\leq \lambda_i$ or $P_i > \tau_i$.
-This ignoring of hypotheses leads to a higher probability of rejecting hypotheses that are tested at a late stage.
+However, their most promising method is the ADDIS-Spending which stands for Adaptive Discarding and combines two powerful concepts used in multiple testing.
+First, one adapts to the number of false hypotheses, as false hypotheses cannot lead to a type I error \citep{schweder1982plots}.
+Second, one ignores (\enquote{discards}) hypotheses with large $p$-values such that the remaining ones can be rejected with higher probability \citep{ZSS}.
 In addition, online FWER control was considered in \cite{DMR} and \cite{Retal}.
-In \cite{DMR}, super-uniformity reward (SURE) was introduced as an alternative to discarding which is based on a priori information about the marginal CDF of null $p$-values, whereas in \cite{Retal} platform trials were embedded in the online multiple testing framework.
+Döhler et al. (2021) \cite{DMR} introduced super-uniformity reward (SURE) as an alternative to discarding which is based on a priori information about the marginal CDF of null $p$-values, whereas Robertson et al. (2022) \cite{Retal} describe how to apply online error control in the context of platform trials.